drhayes/drhayes.io/src/blog/i-dont-need-a-zettelkasten-exactly.md

 ---
 title: I don't need a zettelkasten exactly
 description: In which I convince myself about not needing a zettelkasten
-date: 2024-03-11
+date: 2024-05-02
 tags:
   - text
   - exocortex
   - zettelkasten
-draft: true
+  - weblogpomo
 ---

-I love thinking about personal knowledge management but I don't know what it is.
+I love thinking about personal knowledge management but I don't really know what it is.
 I love writing with pens and paper but my most prolific writing is happening digitally *by far*.

 What's up with that?